-- Commercial music
+- · Commercial music

-- Jazz studies
+- · Iazz studies

-- Music cognition
+- · Music cognition

 - Music composition

-- Music technology
+- · Music technology

-In addition, any nonmusic major may complete a concentration in music.
+In addition, any nonmusic major may complete a concentration in music or a musicology minor.
 Information on these options, including course requirements and application instructions, can be found in the Bienen School chapter of this catalog.